Jaffrez/Jaffrez/README.md

 <p/>
 Here are some fun facts about me:

-- I'm a senior high school student from China.
+- I'm a student from China.

 - Rust is my favorite programming language and I'm still learning them.